SkaPhilipp/Social_Network/README.md

 ## Input:

-Starting app shows menu to choose from options as shown in the screenshot.
+Starting the app shows the user a menu with options to choose from as seen in the following screenshot.

 ![Alt text](./images/menu.JPG)